mongodb-developer/kotlin-driver-quick-start/Readme.md

 helpful.

 Also, we need an [Atlas account](https://www.mongodb.com/cloud/atlas/register), which is free forever.
 Create an account if you haven't got one, that provides MongoDB as a cloud database and much more.
-Later in this tutorial, with this account we create a new cluster, load dataset and eventually query against it.
+Later in this tutorial, we use this account to create a new cluster, load dataset and eventually query against it.

 In general, MongoDB is an open-source, cross-platform, and distributed document database that allows building apps with flexible schema.
-In case, you are not familiar with or would like a quick recap I would recommend exploring the [MongoDB Jumpstart series](https://www.youtube.com/watch?v=RGfFpQF0NpE&list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) to get familiar with MongoDB and its various services in under 10 minutes or if you prefer to read then you can follow this [guide](https://www.mongodb.com/docs/atlas/getting-started/).
+In case, you are not familiar with it or would like a quick recap I would recommend exploring the [MongoDB Jumpstart series](https://www.youtube.com/watch?v=RGfFpQF0NpE&list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) to get familiar with MongoDB and its various services in under 10 minutes or if you prefer to read then you can follow this [guide](https://www.mongodb.com/docs/atlas/getting-started/).